saamia1/Clustering/README.md

 K-means is a widely used unsupervised learning algorithm for clustering.
 It classifies a dataset into a predefined number of clusters by defining cluster centers and assigning data points to the nearest cluster.

 ## Dataset
-### Synthetic Data: Generated using the make_blobs function from sklearn with 300 instances, 4 centers, and a standard deviation of 0.6.
+### Synthetic Data:
+Generated using the make_blobs function from sklearn with 300 instances, 4 centers, and a standard deviation of 0.6.
-### Image Data: An RGB image used for clustering RGB values into K clusters to demonstrate image compression.
+### Image Data:
+An RGB image used for clustering RGB values into K clusters to demonstrate image compression.
-### Mall Customer dataset (Mall_Customers.csv) for clustering customer data.
+### Mall Customer dataset (Mall_Customers.csv):
+For clustering customer data.

 ## Project Includes
 Comparison of results from different seeds and initializations including standard k-means and k++